This is one of those posts that people in the blogging scene think about writing after they’ve had a couple of drinks but never get around to it.

-This blog is obviously about how to make money with your blog so that should set off some alarms for you already because the bloggers that make the most money are the ones that teach others how to make money blogging.
+This blog is obviously about how to make money with your blog and online business so that should set off some alarms for you already because the bloggers that make the most money are the ones that teach others how to make money blogging.

 I like to think I’m a little bit different.

-I run over 13 blogs in different niches.
+I run over 13 brands in different niches.
 Here are some of them:

 You see, if I’m going to teach others how to make money blogging I can’t give them generic advice that I think applies to all niches because that’s dumb.

-It’s no coincidence that when you come across a blogging course with testimonials, all of the testimonials are from other bloggers that happen to start blogs teaching people how to make money.
+It’s no coincidence that when you come across a blogging course with testimonials, all of the testimonials are from other bloggers that happen to start blogs teaching people how to make a lot of money.